-Due to the increasing allergy burden and shortage of specialists, primary care practitioners (PCPs) are playing an ever more predominant role in diagnosing and managing patients with allergic disease.
+Due to the increasing allergy burden and shortage of specialists, primary care practitioners (PCPs) are playing a more predominant role in diagnosing and managing patients with allergic disease.
 However, there is limited allergy training provided to support PCPs as they undertake this responsibility.
-In order to support best clinical practice and improve outcomes for patients with allergic disease, the ALLIANCE: Advancing Together in Allergy Care initiative has been created with leading field experts to improve clinical knowledge surrounding the diagnosis of allergic disease, the administration of appropriate care and the recognition of when specialised care is required.
+In order to support best clinical practice and improve outcomes for patients with allergic disease, the ALLIANCE: Advancing Together in Allergy Care initiative has been created with leading field experts to improve clinical knowledge surrounding the diagnosis of allergic diseases, the administration of appropriate care and the recognition of when specialised care is required.

 The ALLIANCE: Advancing together in Allergy Care initiative is designed to support clinicians from primary care and specialist backgrounds on:

 The ALLIANCE: Advancing together in allergy care – Module 1 Testing For and Diagnosing Allergic Disease and ALLIANCE Module 2 –Component-resolved Diagnostics for Allergic Disease”, made available on https://allianceallergy.com/ and organised by PCM Scientific, is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.

 Each medical specialist should claim only those credits that he/she actually spent in the educational activity.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS).
 Only those e-learning materials that are displayed on the UEMS EACCME website have formally been accredited.

 Through an agreement between the European Union of Medical Specialists (UEMS) and the American Medical Association (AMA), physicians may convert EACCME credits to an equivalent number of AMA PRA Category 1 CreditsTM.
 Information on the process to convert EACCME credit to AMA credit can be found here.